Dark-CPP/Quark/README.md

 # Quark
-C++ Library to help create a programming language with ease
+C++ Library to help create a compiler/interpreter for a programming language with ease.

 ## How This Works